frodoald

 3. Several people leave so I then spend the entire meal with my eye on the 2 "exits" trying to plan how I can time it so I don't get totally blocked in.
 I am eating my dinner but not enjoying it as the stress of possibly getting "boxed in" is my overriding thought.

 4. Desserts come and I have opted for the chocolate fudge cake which even my standards is HUGE.
-Even though others on our table and also other tables have these humongous desserts in my head everyone is just looking at me and wondering why on earth someone of my size is ordering it.:( I feel embarrassed and compelled to leave at least half of it just to "prove" I am not a human dustbin.
+Even though others on our table and also other tables have these humongous desserts in my head everyone is just looking at me and wondering why on earth someone of my size is ordering it.

 5. As we finish our meal I see a family coming in to sit at the table which up until now had been empty and given me a clear path out.
 I panic and make my excuses that I am hot and need some fresh air and just about make it out before they reach the table and sit down.
 I leave the pub and go and sit in the car.